-&lt;sup>25 The implementation of this requirement is per marking guidance in the 32 CFR, Part 2002, and the CUI Registry.
+25 The implementation of this requirement is per marking guidance in the 32 CFR, Part 2002, and the CUI Registry.

-- 3.11.2 Scan for vulnerabilities in organizational systems and applications periodically and when new vulnerabilities affecting those systems and applications are identified. - 3.11.3 Remediate vulnerabilities in accordance with risk assessments.
+- 3.11.2 Scan for vulnerabilities in organizational systems and applications periodically and when new vulnerabilities affecting those systems and applications are identified. - 3.11.3 Remediate vulnerabilities in accordance with assessments of risk.